ObviousStudios/Scratch-Ext-Utils/README.md

 extension.register()
 ```
-the final code for creating an extension with a testing block!
+the final code for creating an extension with a testing block! <br />